-They mostly eat fruits, either on the tree or those that have fallen to the ground.
+They mostly eat fruits such as berries and figs, either on the tree or those that have fallen to the ground.

-It builds a large nest from twigs and it is lined with leaves.
+They build a large nest from twigs which is lined with leaves.
 The 2-3 large, rough, white eggs are incubated by the female.

 Call: plee or quonk.